canugurfst/word_game/README.md

 To run the game, simply execute the main program file in your preferred C compiler.
 Make sure to have the dictionary file (`dictionary.txt`) in the same directory.

 Follow the on-screen prompts to play the game.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, feel free to fork the repository, make your changes, and submit a pull request.
-Please ensure that any new features or changes are accompanied by appropriate documentation and tests.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.